Upper limits on persistent gravitational waves using folded data and the full covariance matrix from Advanced LIGO$'$s first two observing runs: Data

 \section{Data}

 To perform the SGWB searches, we fetch the strain data from the first (O1) and second (O2) observing runs of Advanced LIGO detectors located in Hanford (H1) and Livingston (L1).
 The O1 data used here is collected from 120 days of observation starting from September 18, 2015 15:00 UTC to January 12, 2016 16:00 UTC.
 The collected O2 data consists of 265 days of observation from November 30, 2016 16:00 UTC to August 25, 2017 22.00 UTC.
-We followed the same data processing methods used in~\cite{O1paper,O2paper,Folding}.
-Initially, the fetched time-series data is down-sampled to 4096 Hz from 16 kHz.
-These data are divided into 192s duration, $50\%$ overlapping, Hann-windowed segments.
-These are then high-pass filtered through a 16th order Butterworth digital filter with a knee frequency of 11Hz.
-We then generate the cross-spectral density (CSD) data from the two detectors (H1L1 baseline) and coarse-grained to a 1/32 Hz frequency resolution.
+We followed the same data-processing methods used in Refs.~\cite{O1paper,O2paper,Folding}.
+Initially, the fetched time-series data is down sampled to 4096 Hz from 16 kHz.
+These data are divided into 192 s duration, $50\%$ overlapping, Hann-windowed segments.
+These are then high-pass filtered through a 16th-order Butterworth digital filter with a knee frequency of 11Hz.
+We then generate the CSD data from the two detectors (H1L1 baseline) and coarse-grained to a 1/32 Hz frequency resolution.
 These correlated data sets and their estimated variances are called stochastic intermediate data (SID).
-Following the steps described in~\citet{Folding}, SIDs are folded to one sidereal to form folded stochastic intermediate data (FSID).
-To account for the Non-Gaussian features in the data, we identify segments containing known GW signals, segments associated with instrumental artifacts, and hardware injections.
+Following the steps described in Ref.~\citet{Folding}, SID are folded to one sidereal to form folded stochastic intermediate data.
+To account for the non-Gaussian features in the data, we identify segments containing known GW signals, segments associated with instrumental artifacts, and hardware injections.
 We also identify the segments which exhibit non-Gaussian behavior.
-We remove these non-stationary data and other `bad segments', during the folding process~\footnote{These cuts removed $35\%$ and $16\%$ of the data from O1 and O2 respectively~\cite{O1paper,O2paper}.}.
+We remove these nonstationary data and other ``bad segments'', during the folding process~\footnote{These cuts removed $35\%$ and $16\%$ of the data from O1 and O2, respectively~\cite{O1paper,O2paper}.}.
 In addition to this, we also identify the frequency bins associated with known artifacts.
-These frequency-domain cuts are applied to {\tt PyStoch} while performing the individual analysis~\footnote{These frequency cuts removed $21\%$ of the observing band in O1 data whereas in O2 it is $15\%$.}.
+These frequency-domain cuts are applied to {\tt PyStoch} while performing the individual analyses~\footnote{These frequency cuts removed $21\%$ of the observing band in O1 data whereas in O2 it was $15\%$.}.

-The analysis is performed `blindly' on the folded data set to obtain the dirty map and the Fisher matrix corresponding to each run.
+The analysis is performed ``blindly'' on the folded data set to obtain the dirty map and the Fisher matrix corresponding to each run.
 We can form a combined Fisher matrix and dirty map by adding these results from individual runs~\cite{Romano2017}, O1 and O2,